 This royal icing is just 3 ingredients: confectioners’ sugar, meringue powder, and water.
 The trickiest part is landing on the perfect consistency.
 Sometimes I need more water, sometimes I need less water.
 But the wonderful thing is that you can manipulate the icing to get the proper consistency by adding more water or more confectioners’ sugar.
 It’s awesome.

-You can also make an easy royal icing alternative that I posted on my blog a couple years ago.
+You can also make an easy glaze icing that I paired with my Christmas sugar cookies.
 This icing doesn’t set/dry as quickly as royal icing and it’s not as easy to decorate with.
 That being said, sometimes it’s just the more convenient option!
 So give it a try if you prefer.
 (It will dry in about 24 hours, where the royal icing recipe below dries in about 1-2 hours.)

 Like I mentioned above, I’m not a super fancy cookie decorator.
-Whenever I decorate sugar cookies, I grab two basic piping tips: a thin Wilton #1 tip and a wider Wilton #5 tip.
-I use the wider tip the majority of the time for big designs, outlining, and flooding.
-The white snowman’s body and red scarf are done with this wider tip… and so are the snowflakes.
+Whenever I decorate sugar cookies, I grab a couple basic piping tips: a thin Wilton #1 tip and a wider Wilton #4 tip or Wilton #5 tip.
+I use the wider tip for big designs, outlining, and flooding.
+The white snowman’s body and red scarf are done with this wider tip, as well as the snowflakes.
 I use the thinner tip for smaller detail like the snowman hat, eyes, buttons, and nose.

 For coloring the icing, I strongly recommend gel colors.
 I prefer Americolor’s color kit.
 I’ve had this for a year and haven’t even made a dent in most colors.
-I also recommend this kit in my baker’s gift guide. 🙂
+It’s a GREAT set to have in your kitchen!

 - Start small– don’t attempt super intricate designs if you’re a beginner.